-- 13. To start using the code pad, select Show Code Pad from the View menu. - 14.
-To evaluate Java expressions, just type them into the code pad. - 15.
-To transfer objects from the code pad to the object bench, drag the small object icon. - 16.
-To inspect result objects in the code pad, double-click the small object icon. - 17.
+- 14. To start using the code pad, select Show Code Pad from the View menu. - 15.
+To evaluate Java expressions, just type them into the code pad. - 16.
+To make objects from the code pad available on the object bench, click the small object icon and supply a name for the object reference. - 17.
 Statements that are typed into the code pad are executed. - 18.
 Use shift-Enter at the end of a line to enter multi-line statements. - 19.
-Local variables can be used in single, multi-line statements.
+Local variables can be declared and used in the codepad.
 The names of objects on the object bench serve as instance fields. - 20.
 Use up-arrow and down-arrow keys to make use of the input history.